AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.txt

   - add the field to your View,
   - open the MULTIPLE FIELD SETTINGS section,
   - UNcheck the option 'Display all values in the same row',
-  - make also sure you display 'all' values. (only valid if you have upgraded from 1.1 version.)
+  - make also sure you display 'all' values.
+    (only valid if you have upgraded from 1.1 version.)

 == USING VIEWS - FILTER CRITERIA ==
 Only default (out-of-the-box) Views functionality is provided.
 - To show only the entities that have a office hours:
-  - add the filter criterion "Content: Office hours (field_office_hours:day)" to your View,
+  - add the filter criterion 'Content: Office hours (field_office_hours:day)',
   - set the filter option 'Operator' to 'is not empty',
 - To show only the entities that have office hours for e.g., Friday:
-  - add the filter criterion "Content: Office hours (field_office_hours:day)" to your View,
+  - add the filter criterion 'Content: Office hours (field_office_hours:day)',
   - set the filter option 'Operator' to 'is equal to',
   - set the filter option 'Value' to '5', or leave 'Value' empty and set 'Expose operator' to YES.
-- To show only the entities that are open NOW:
-  This is not possible, yet.
+- To show only the entities that are open NOW: This is not possible, yet.

 == USING VIEWS - SORT CRITERIA ==
 Only default (out-of-the-box) Views functionality is provided.
 - To sort the time slots per day, add the 'day' sort criterion.

 == USING VIEWS - CREATE A BLOCK PER NODE/ENTITY ==
 Suppose you want to show the Office hours on a node page, but NOT on the page itself, but rather in a separate block, follow these instructions:
-(If you use non-Node Content types/Entities, you'll need to adapt some settings.)
+(If you use non-Node entities, you'll need to adapt some settings.)
 1. First, create a new View for 'Content', and add a Block display;
  - Under FORMAT, set to an Unformatted list of Fields;
  - Under FIELDS, add the office_hours field and other fields you like;